 While the sale of heat pumps has been relatively stable in most Nordic countries during the last seven years, the amount of square metres heated by heat pumps has been gradually increasing.
 This reflects the fact that the installed heat pumps have largely replaced other heat sources such as oil burners, which have significantly reduced in number, and replaced direct electric heating.

 Denmark has the lowest share of heat pumps of all the Nordic countries.
-However, sales have increased in the recent years and heat pumps are expected to play a key role in the future Danish heat supply, replacing boilers using oil, biomass, and natural gas.

-Note: The statistics cover all types of heat pumps, i.e. air-air, airwater and ground-water.
-(No statistical data regarding heat pumps is available for Iceland). 🔅 Replacing oil burners Overall energy consumption for the residential sector increased by about 7% between 2007 and 2016.
+Note: The statistics cover all types of heat pumps, i.e. air-air, air-water and ground-water.
+(No statistical data regarding heat pumps is available for Iceland.)

+Replacing oil burners

+■ Denmark ■ Finland ■ Norway ■ Sweden

+Overall energy consumption for the residential sector increased by about 7% between 2008 and 2018.

 Electricity is the most important source of energy - and even though heat pumps are gradually replacing direct electric heating, electricity demand has been increasing over the last 10 years.
-On the positive side, oil demand has fallen 40% over 10 years and gas demand 5%.
+On the positive side, oil demand has fallen by 43% over the same decade and gas demand by 7%.

 The peak in demand in 2010 was due to a particularly cold winter in the Nordic countries.

 Note: The use of coal, peat and geothermal heat (less than 2 PJ) is not depicted on the graph.

 / DECARBONISATION OF INDUSTRY

-KEY MESSAGE: Decarbonisation of industry requires technological innovation

-1 600

-600

-400

-200

-0

-....

-2013 The Nordic energy-intensive sector is a mature industry and is already relatively energy- and material-efficient.
-Further incremental energy efficiency measures may be more challenging and will require technological innovation.
-Technological developments for replacing fossil fuels, especially in steel manufacturing and chemical industries will be needed to promote further decarbonisation. consumption in 2050 is reduced by 9% and the CO2 intensity by 60%, both compared to 2013 levels.
+KEY MESSAGE: Decarbonisation of industry requires technological innovation consumption in 2050 is reduced by 9% and the CO2 intensity by 60%, both compared to 2013 levels.
 This will require 1) further fuel and feedstock switching to low-carbon sources, 2) maximisation of material efficiency techniques, 3) more rapid commercial-scale demonstration, and 4) wider deployment of innovative sustainable processes.
-Furthermore, carbon capture and storage plays a major role from 2025.